ViniMateusPR/ViniMateusPR/README.md

 - 👋 Hi, I’m @ViniMateusPR
-- 👀 I’m interested in  ser um grande desenvolvedor, seja no Front-End ou no Back-End
+- 👀 I’m interested in  ser um grande desenvolvedor, seja no Front-End quanto no Back-End
 - 🌱 I’m currently learning Análise e Desenvolvimento de Sistemas
 - 💞️ I’m looking to collaborate on tudo que for para somar para o meu aprendiado!
 - 📫 How to reach me linkedin.com/in/vinícius-mateus-904709112